snokeOver/snoke-blog/README.md

-# 🛒 Snoke Blog API
+# ✍️ Snoke Blog Platform API

-This project is a TypeScript-based Express application designed to manage a Blog app by visitors, user and admin role based access.
-It integrates MongoDB using Mongoose for database operations and ensures data integrity through zod and schema validation.
+This project is a TypeScript-based Express application designed to manage a blogging platform where Loged in users can create blog.
+The creator of the blog while logged in can update, and delete their own blogs.
+It integrates MongoDB using Mongoose for database operations and ensures data integrity through schema validation.
+The platform features role-based access control, secure authentication, and a public API for exploring blogs with search, sorting, and filtering functionalities.

 ## 🚀 Features

-1. **Stationery Product Management**:
+1. **User Management**:

+   - Register and login functionality for users.
+   - Role-based access control (Admin and User roles).
+   - Admin can block users and manage their blogs.

+2. **Blog Management**:

-   - Create, retrieve, update, and delete products.
+   - Users can create, retrieve, update, and delete their own blogs.
+   - Admins can delete any blog.
+   - Blogs include title, content, author details, and timestamps.

+3. **Public Blog API**:

+   - Fetch blogs with options for search, sorting, and filtering.
-   - Query products by name, brand, or category.
+   - Search by title or content.

-2. **Order Management**:

-   - Place orders and manage inventory in real-time.
-   - Automatic inventory updates upon order placement.
-   - Prevent orders when stock is insufficient.

-3. **Revenue Calculation**:
-   - Aggregate total revenue from all orders placed.
+   - Sort blogs by created date, title, or other fields in ascending/descending order.

+4. **Authentication & Authorization**:

+   - Secure authentication using JWT.
+   - Authorization to ensure users can only perform actions permitted by their roles.

-4. **Data Validation**:
+5. **Data Validation**:

-   - Enforced using Mongoose schema validation.
+   - Enforced using Mongoose and zod validation schema.

-5. **Error Handling**:
+6. **Error Handling**:

-   - Generic error responses with clear messages.
+   - Unified error responses with meaningful messages.
-   - Validation for input data and inventory checks.
+   - Handles validation errors, authentication errors, and authorization errors.

-6. **API Structure**:
+7. **API Structure**:
    - Consistent and RESTful API endpoints.
-   - Comprehensive response formats for success and failure.
+   - Detailed success and error response formats for all API operations.

 ## 🛠️ Technologies Used